uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ### Additional Notes:

-TODO: Check if the source below citeable

-* For the most of the content, slides from cs236 lecture in "Stanford University, prepared by "Stefano Ermon" and "Aditya Grover" have been utilized. <br>
+* For the content, slides from cs236 lecture in "Stanford University, prepared by "Stefano Ermon" and "Aditya Grover" have been utilized. <br>

 * Gpt4o is used to strengthen the text in some places, and to obtain equations (from images).